eprbell/dali-rp2/docs/configuration_file.md

 Be aware that:
 * Exchange rates for fiat transactions are based on the daily rate and not minute or hourly rates.
 * If a market for the conversion exists on the exchange where the asset was purchased, no routing takes place.
 The plugin retrieves the price for the time period.
+* The router uses the exchange listed in the transaction data to build the graph to calculate the route.
+If no exchange is listed, the current default is Binance.com.
 * `fiat_priority` determines what fiat the router will attempt to route through first while trying to find a path to your quote asset.